dkhamsing/open-source-ios-apps/README.md

 - Task: Designed to quickly and easily add tasks to your iPhone 🔶
   - https://github.com/mbcrump/TasksForSwiftWithPersistingData
   - https://itunes.apple.com/app/task-application/id960435759
-- Todo.txt: If you have a file called todo.txt on your computer right now, you're in the right place. 🔥🔥
+- Todo.txt: If you have a file called todo.txt on your computer right now, you're in the right place 🔥🔥
   - https://github.com/ginatrapani/todo.txt-ios
   - https://itunes.apple.com/app/todo.txt-touch/id491342186